 If you take the SAT without Essay, the test length is three hours.
 However, if you take the SAT with Essay, the optional Essay adds 50 minutes.
 It also costs more to take the SAT with Essay: $64.50 vs $49.50 without the Essay.

-See if you need to take the SAT with Essay to end up here!
+See whether you need to take the SAT with Essay to end up here!

 List of Schools That Require the SAT With Essay

 Below, I've compiled a list of colleges that require or recommend taking the SAT with Essay.
-Info comes from the College Board and some individual schools who we consulted separately.
+All data comes from the College Board and some individual schools we consulted separately.